Particular/docs.particular.net/nservicebus/hosting/index.md

 #### Static variable

-For many scenarios a container is not required.
+For many scenarios dependency injection is not required.
 In these cases a simple public static variable on the startup class will suffice.
 This variable can then be access globally in the application.
 For example:

  * In windows service or console the variable would be placed on the `Program.cs`
  * In a Website the variable would be placed on the `Global.cs`.